Get easy loans, borrow the right amount with the flexibility of

-These term loan are not for personal use and hence, are offered only to businesses for capital expenditure and business expansion amongst others.
+These loans are not for personal use and hence, are offered only to businesses for capital expenditure and business expansion amongst others.
 They are often tailor-made to suit the financial needs of MSME businesses.
-There are also various benefits of using term loan to raise capital.
-The benefits include a requirement of minimal documentation, quick and easy disbursal of the required funds, as well as flexibility in repayment of the term loan.
+There are also various benefits of using this loan to raise capital.
+The benefits include a requirement of minimal documentation, quick and easy disbursal of the required funds, as well as flexibility in repayment of the loan.

 Usually, short term business loans have a rate of interest which is higher than the other type of term loan, principally due to the shorter time frame.
 These loans may even involve weekly repayment schedules if the loan tenure is very short.
 Any business willing to procure such a loan should be mindful of the fact that not only these loans have rates of interest, but the charges are also higher, in case the business defaults on any instalment.

-These are term loan which have a tenure of 2 to 5 years.
-These types of loans could be said to be a hybrid of the short- and long-term loans.
+These are loan which have a tenure of 2 to 5 years.
+These types of loans could be said to be a hybrid of the short termand long term loans.
 In most cases, these types of loans are procured by businesses to carry out renovation or repairing of a fixed asset.
 An example could be the renovation of a showroom.
-The characteristics of these term loan are somewhat a mixture of short- and long-term loans.
+The characteristics of these loans are somewhat a mixture of short and long term loans.
 The rates of interest charged are higher than the long-term loans; however, the documentation during the loan application process is relatively more comfortable when compared to longer-term loans.

-Though the term loans are considered one of the best sources for outside credit; still, one should be cautious enough not to land in detrimental financial circumstances.
-A few disadvantages of term loans are:
+Though these loans are considered one of the best sources for outside credit; still, one should be cautious enough not to land in detrimental financial circumstances.
+A few disadvantages of these loans are:

-The loan value of a term loan is fixed.
-This amount depends on the type of term loan chosen as well as the eligibility of the borrower.
-The loan interest rates charged on the term loan can be fixed or floating.
+The loan value of a this loan is fixed.
+This amount depends on the type of loan chosen as well as the eligibility of the borrower.
+The business loan interest rate charged on this loan can be fixed or floating.
 It depends on the borrower what kind of rate it opts for.
 The loan tenure is also pre-determined.
 The business must pay the amount availed in EMIs according to the predetermined repayment schedule throughout the loan tenure.
 Finally, the loans availed can be secured or unsecured.
-However, unsecured loans would have a higher rate of interest when compared to secured loans.
+However, unsecured loan would have a higher rate of interest when compared to secured loans.

-Refer to the below example to understand the easy working of a term loan
+Refer to the below example to understand the easy working of this loan